julsCadenas/FaceRecognition/images/README.md

-### ADD IMAGES OF PEOPLE HERE
+# ADD IMAGES OF PEOPLE HERE
-## name them after according to the person in the picture
+Name them after according to the person in the picture.